-The Company's independent directors each receive an annual fee of \$90,000.
-They also receive \$3,000, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and \$2,500, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Audit Committee, Nominating and Corporate Governance Committee, Transition Committee and Compensation Committee meeting.
-The chair of the Audit Committee receives an annual fee of \$25,000 and the chair of the Nominating and Corporate Governance Committee and the Compensation Committee receives an annual fee of \$10,000 for their additional services in these capacities.
-In addition, other members of the Audit Committee receive an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee receive an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee receive an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee receive an annual fee of \$12,500.
-On January 4, 2021, the board of directors approved a revised compensation structure for independent directors' fees.
-Please see Note 14 for more information.
+During calendar year 2021, the Company's independent directors each receive an annual fee of \$100,000.
+In addition, the lead independent director receives an annual retainer of \$30,000; the chair of the Audit Committee receives an annual retainer of \$25,000, and each of its other members receives an annual retainer of \$12,500; and the chairs of the Nominating and Corporate Governance Committee and of the Compensation Committee each receive an annual retainer of \$15,000 and each of the other members of these committees receive annual retainers of \$8,000.
+The Company's independent directors also receive a fee of \$3,000 for each board meeting and \$2,500 for each committee meeting that they attend.
+Prior to calendar year 2021, the Company's independent directors each received an annual fee of \$90,000.
+They also received \$3,000, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting, and \$2,500, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Audit Committee, Nominating and Corporate Governance Committee, Transition Committee and Compensation Committee meeting.
+The chair of the Audit Committee received an annual fee of \$10,000 for their additional services in these capacities.
+In addition, other members of the Audit Committee received an annual fee of \$12,500, and other members of the Nominating and Corporate Governance Committee and the Compensation Committee received an annual fee of \$6,000.

 On January 26, 2018, the board of directors established the special committee of the Board, comprised solely of directors who are not "interested persons" of the Company as such term is defined in Section 2(a)(19) of the 1940 Act (the "Special Committee"), for the purpose of assessing the merits of various proposed strategic transactions.
 As compensation for serving on the Special Committee, each independent director received a one-time retainer of \$25,000 plus reimbursement of out-of-pocket expenses, consistent with the Company's policies for reimbursement of members of the board of directors.
 In addition, the chairman of the Special Committee received a monthly fee of \$15,000 and other members received a monthly fee of \$10,000.
 The Special Committee is no longer active.
+The Special Committee as well as the Transition Committee are each no longer in operation.

-No compensation is paid to directors who are "interested persons" of the Company (as such term is defined in the 1940 Act).
-For the three months ended December 31, 2020 and 2019, we accrued \$0.3 million and \$0.3 million, respectively for directors' fees expense.
+No board service compensation is paid to directors who are "interested persons" of the Company (as such term is defined in the 1940 Act).
+For the three and six months ended March 31, 2021, we accrued \$0.2 million and \$0.7 million for directors' fees expense, respectively.
+For the three and six months ended March 31, 2020, we accrued \$0.3 million and \$0.6 million for directors' fees expense, respectively.